darshprotocol/smart-contracts/README.md

 **On-Chain matching:** loan offers funded by lenders are matched and settled with a borrower once countersigned, all happening seamlessly with all transactions recorded and fully verifiable on-chain.

-**Loan Managing:** on approving and creating a loan offer, lenders are assigned the full authority to a created loan offer of actions like settling borrow requests, repayments claiming, asset vault management all achievable on-chain
+**Loan Managing:** on approving and creating a loan offer, lenders are assigned the full authority to a created loan offer of actions like settling borrow requests, repayments claiming, asset vault management all achievable on-chain.

+**Offer Bidding:** on a lend loan offer, borrowers are allowed to directly request for a borrow loan offer with loan terms relative to the lend loan initially offered by a lender.

+**Permissionless Borrowing:** principals can be borrowed by borrowers permissionlessly from a lend loan offer created by a lender, once the loan terms demanded are met.

+**Customed Repayment:** loan repayments are ease for borrowers to reassess their collateralized asset anytime once repaid.
+Repayments can be paid in proportions or once within the loan duration specified.

 [learn more](https://darshprotocol.gitbook.io/product-docs)